fr4nk5ch31n3r/gridftpd/README.md

   * Globus GridFTP server binaries installed
     * Red Hat Enterprise Linux 6 and compatible: install `globus-gridftp-server-progs` package (either from the [EPEL repository] or from the [Globus repository])
     * SUSE Linux Enterprise Server 10/11: install `globus-gridftp-server-progs` package (AFAIK only available from the [Globus repository])
-  * Shipped Globus GridFTP server init scripts disabled (`/etc/init.d/{globus-gridftp-server|globus-gridftp-sshftp}`)
+  * Shipped Globus GridFTP server init scripts **disabled** (`/etc/init.d/{globus-gridftp-server|globus-gridftp-sshftp}`)
-  * host certficate and key (two copies, one for the frontend and one for the backend(s)) available
+  * host certficate and key (two copies, one for the frontend and one for the backend(s), each owned by the respective users, e.g. globus for the frontend and root for the backend(s)) available
   * trusted CA certificates available
   * `grid-mapfile` configured